 For many small companies utilising social media to advertise their products and services is an easy and inexpensive way to communicate with clients.
 When you are starting out in social media or as you try to grow your following and interactions you might be confused with the myriad of social media management tools on the marketplace.

-It may be a seem intimidating and challenging to pinpoint the right social media management tools to use, which is why we have created this guide with some of our favourite social media management tools we enjoy using.
+It may be a seem intimidating and challenging to pinpoint the right social media management tools to use, which is why we have created this guide with some digital skills training, teaching you some of our favourite social media management tools we enjoy using.

 Finding the right social media management tools is like having a personal assistant that is with you at all times and can help you organise your communications simply and effectively.